Iterable/iterable-swift-sdk/README.md

 Important event properties

 - `eventType` - `inboxSession`
-- `campaignId`- the in-app campaign id
+- `campaignId` - the in-app campaign ID
 - `inboxSessionStart` - when the session started
 - `inboxSessionEnd` - when the session ended
 - `uniqueImpressionCount` - no of unique messages visible in the Inbox message list to the user during the inbox session